 Whey protein comes in various forms.
 The most popular kinds of whey you’ll find on the market are concentrate, isolate, and hydrolysate.
 There are also plant-based proteins and vegan proteins, but we didn’t consider them for this because the list only consists of milk-derived whey isolates.

-While the type is a consideration, you’ll also want to think about price, along with flavor availability.
+While the type is a consideration (more on that below), you’ll also want to think about price, along with flavor availability.
 Other things to keep on your radar when considering a whey isolate is the macro split and the digestibility of the protein supplement you’re purchasing.

 Price